blainehansen/votebase/README.next.md

 Rulesets can have *static* children, meaning children that are specified up front in the Ruleset itself, or *dynamic* children that are created using runtime functions.
 Dynamic children can be created and destroyed according to the code in the Ruleset, whereas static children always exist.

 A parent Ruleset is given the power to delete a child Ruleset, or to replace it.
-Importantly this power is only actually *exercised* if the Ruleset is written to actually ever *use* this power.
-If a Ruleset is written in such a way that it will never actually *use* its ability to delete a child Ruleset, then it is as if it didn't have that power at all.
+Importantly this power only matters if the Ruleset is written to actually ever *use* this power.
+If a Ruleset is written in such a way that it will never actually use its ability to delete a child Ruleset, then it is as if it didn't have that power at all.

 Why have static children?
 It allows Rulesets to specify different, possibly easier, rules for changing these children rulesets than for changing the parent Ruleset itself.
 The reason for the tree is to allow subdivision of decisions, and subsidiarity.